code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_2model.rst

 	<transport name="color"/>

-The *modelV4.xml* input fle **must contain** as many :xml:`<transport>` markups as number of transports specified in the :ref:`Sec:input:FlowModel` markup.
+The *model.xml* input fle **must contain** as many :xml:`<transport>` markups as number of transports specified in the :ref:`Sec:input:FlowModel` markup.
 Each transported variable is described by its name.
 The default number of advected variable is 0.

 Relaxation procedures
 ---------------------